-Rain or shine, the market takes place every year, always on the first weekend of September.
+Always on the first weekend of September.
 The center of Lille turns into a giant pedestrian zone and nearly one million visitors come to buy, sell, barter, stroll, chat with strangers, drink beer and have a good time.
-Called La Grande Braderie, (braderie comes from the verb “brader” which means “to dispose of” or “to sell off cheaply”), it’s a festive tradition in this northern city.
+Called La Grande Braderie, (braderie comes from the verb “brader” which means “to sell off”), it’s a festive tradition in this northern city.

 “Capitalist!”
 I replied with a thumbs-up sign, and walked on.